• Skip to primary navigation

 Instructions

-1. In a Dutch oven or stock pot, heat olive oil to medium.
-Add onion, carrots and celery and cook 7-8 minutes or until soft.
+1. In a Dutch oven or stock pot, heat the oil or butter to medium.
+Add the onion, carrots and celery and cook 7-8 minutes or until soft.

 2. Add the diced chicken breast and cook until slightly browned on the outside.

 5. Remove the thyme sprigs and bay leaves and discard.
-Stir in cream or half and half.
-Add Worcestershire or soy sauce, if desired.
+Stir in the cream or half and half.
+Add the Worcestershire or soy sauce, if desired.
 Taste and adjust seasoning, if necessary.

 Notes